Oil Coming Out of Exhaust And 5 Ways to Troubleshoot

 Don’t panic when you find oil coming out of exhaust.
 There are several ways to diagnose this problem and reach for a solution.
 And in this article, we will even give you 7 solutions!
 Let’s discuss some common ways to pinpoint the troubling component.

 Examine The End of Exhaust Pipe

 Sometimes, the leaked oil coming from exhaust might not be oil at all!
-The exhaust pipe can usually the main source of this problem.
-If you are a lazy car owner and haven’t cleaned it for years, beside from our maintenance tips, we suggest checking the outside of the pipe.
+The exhaust pipe can usually be the main source of this problem.
+If you are a lazy car owner and haven’t cleaned it for years, besides our maintenance tips, we suggest checking the outside of the pipe.